“A historic railway junction that has played a vital role in connecting rail routes across the nation for over a century.”

 -

-- Open daily, 24 hours (depending on each train schedule).
+Open daily, 24 hours (Subject to train schedules).